Adityasinh-Sodha/Android-Payload/README.md

 # Android-Payload
 This repository contains a set of commands and instructions for creating an Android payload using Metasploit.
 This resource is intended for educational and testing purposes, particularly in the field of ethical hacking and cybersecurity.
 ### Features
-* Commands to create an Android payload using Metasploit
+* autometed Commands to create an Android payload using Metasploit
-* Instructions for setting up a Metasploit listener
+* autometic setting Metasploit listener
 * Steps to deploy the payload on an Android device
-* User-friendly and straightforward command list
+* User-friendly and straightforward script
 ### Requirements
 - A Linux-based operating system
 - Metasploit Framework